mmhilbert/blog-with-local-storage/README.md

 # Blog with Local Storage
 Challenge 4 - Personal Blog.
 This challege contains a personal blog with a username, blog title, and content input that is saved to local storage when submitted.
-Users are then redirected to a posts page which retreived the data from local storage and lists all posts that have been stored.
+Users are then redirected to a posts page which retrieved the data from local storage and lists all posts that have been stored.
 This blog also has a light/dark mode toggle that allows users to change the color scheme based on their preference.

 ## Screenshots